ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 ### Essential Python packages

 `conda` installs Python packages from different online repositories which are called "channels".
 A package needs to go through thorough testing before it is included in the default channel, which is good for stability, but also means that new versions will be delayed and fewer packages are available overall.
-There is a community-driven effort called the [conda-forge (read more here)](https://conda-forge.org/), which provides more up to date packages
+There is a community-driven effort called the [conda-forge (read more here)](https://conda-forge.org/), which provides more up-to-date packages.
-To enable us to access the most up to date version of the Python packages we are going to use, we will add the more up to date  channel,
+To enable us to access the most recent versions of the Python packages we are going to use, we will add this channel.
-To add the conda-forge channel by typing the following in the terminal:
+To add the conda-forge channel type the following in a Terminal window:

 ```
 conda config --add channels conda-forge
 ```

-To install packages individually, we can now use the following command: `conda install -c conda-forge <package-name>`.
+To install packages individually, we need to use the following command: `conda install -c conda-forge "<package-name>"`.
+The part about `conda install` tells the `conda` package manager to install a particular package, and the `-c` part is an extra "option" that tells `conda` to look in the `conda-forge` channel (which usually has the latest updated packages).
 Let's install the key packages needed (you will note that we're also specifying certain versions of the package with `= X.Y`).
-Each command is on a new line and should be run one-by-one.
+You should copy and paste each line below in your Terminal to install the following packages:

 ```
 conda install -c conda-forge "jupyterlab=3.*"
-conda install -c conda-forge "numpy=1.*" \
+conda install -c conda-forge "numpy=1.*"
-conda install -c conda-forge "pandas=1.*" \
+conda install -c conda-forge "pandas=1.*"
-conda install -c conda-forge "flake8=3.*" \
-conda install -c conda-forge "black=19.*" \
+conda install -c conda-forge "black=19.*"
 conda install -c conda-forge "nbconvert=6.*"
 conda install -c conda-forge "seaborn"
+conda install -c conda-forge "pre-commit"
 ```

 `conda` will show you the packages that will be downloaded, and you may need to press `enter` or `Y` (for yes) to proceed with the installation.